MPrathyusha21/Item_catalogue/README.md

 ## How to use
 * You can browse through the website to find out the different categories of books.
 * You can also create you own items after you login.
-* Only the users who created the item have the ability to post, edit, and delete it.
+* Only the users who created the item have the ability to add, edit, and delete it.
 * You can edit an item that you created.
 * You can also delete the item that you created.
 * Once you log out.
 You can lost your right to change it.